-The Capability Maturity Model Integration (CMMI) Development model is a collection of practices aimed at organizations that develop products, systems and IT solutions.
-The model is organized into five levels, each level defining more advanced practices to improve schedule, budget, risk and quality performance.
+The Capability Maturity Model Integration (CMMI) for Development is a collection of practices aimed at organizations that develop products, systems and IT solutions.
+The model is organized into maturity levels, each level defining more advanced practices to improve schedule, budget, risk and quality performance.
 The levels provide a road map for sustained incremental improvement.
-Example development organizations that use CMMI-DEV are:
+Example development organizations that use CMMI for Development are:

 - Software application / embedded

 - Systems engineering (large software or hardware systems or a software/hardware combination)

 The purpose of using any framework is to improve the performance of an organization.
 For a group that develops products, this can include: improving schedule and budget accuracy, managing risks, eliciting requirements, defining designs, implementation, finding defects early, reducing rework and sharing best practices across the organization.

 CMMI practices can be implemented within any life cycle or methodology (such as Scrum, Waterfall, Spiral, Incremental or a hybrid).